1300 364 858

 Whatever your water issues or needs, Pristine Water Systems has the solution for you.

-The ‘Guidance on use of rainwater tanks’ has been issued to ensure consistency with the framework for drinking water quality management incorporated in the Australian Drinking Water Guidelines (ADWG).
-The framework advocates implementation of a preventive risk management approach for assuring water quality.
+The ‘Guidance on use of rainwater tanks’ has been issued to ensure consistency with the drinking water quality management framework incorporated in the Australian Drinking Water Guidelines (ADWG).
+The framework advocates implementing a preventive risk management approach to assuring water quality.

-ADWG are concerned with the safety and aesthetic quality of drinking water for all consumers.
-Drinking water is required to be safe to drink and should not contain harmful concentrations of chemicals or pathogenic microorganisms.
-It should also be pleasing in appearance, taste and odour.
+ADWG is concerned with the safety and aesthetic quality of drinking water for all consumers.
+Drinking water must be safe to drink and should not contain harmful concentrations of chemicals or pathogenic microorganisms.
+It should also be pleasing in appearance, taste, and odour.

-Updated in August 2018, the Australian Drinking Water Guidelines (2011) provides guidance to water regulators and suppliers on monitoring and managing drinking water quality.
-It was issued by The Australian Government, National Health and Medical Research Council NHMRC.
+The Australian Drinking Water Guidelines (2011), updated in August 2018, provide guidance to water regulators and suppliers on monitoring and managing drinking water quality.
+They were issued by The Australian Government’s National Health and Medical Research Council NHMRC.

 Click on the image to download a copy.